 How to do the Croda da Lago Hike

 From Ponte Ru Curto, follow the trail downhill and across the little bridge.
 From there, it’s a gentle uphill walk through the forest.
 It’ll get a little steeper as you go along, but it’s not too strenuous!
 You’ll get to a signpost where trail 437 and 434 converge, and you’ll be able to follow trail 437 either to the left or the right.
 I highly recommend following the loop clockwise, which means you’ll take the trail going to the left.
-The reason I recommend doing the Croda da Lago hike clockwise is because it’s a more beautiful (and more gentle) ascent.
+The reason I recommend doing the Croda da Lago hike clockwise is that it’s a more beautiful (and more gentle) ascent.
+If you go counterclockwise, you’ll have a VERY steep incline at the start, and your back will be to some of the best views!

 You’ll continue uphill for thirty to forty minutes.
 That sounds like it would be quite exhausting but it truly isn’t too bad.
-There are amazing views the whole way up which help distract you.
+I recommend taking it slowly and enjoying the sights.
+There are amazing views the whole way up which help distract you from the constant uphill!
 When you get to the Val Negra viewpoint, you’re at 2048 meters, and the uphill subsides for a little bit.
 There’s a spectacular view of the valley below, where you get a view of Cortina.

 A SUPER gentle uphill section later, you’ll arrive at the lake!
-I highly recommend leaving the main path and walking around the lake to the rifugio.
+I highly recommend leaving the main path and walking around the lake to the rifugio (to the right of the main trail).
 You’ll escape the majority of tourists this way and the lake is absolutely lovely to walk around.
-Phil and I rested here for a while before then heading to the rifugio.
+Phil and I rested here for a while.
+We did our daily meditation on the water before then heading to the rifugio.

+Once you’ve finished, keep going on the trail!
 From the rifugio, head up the trail to the right of the rifugio that goes uphill.
 There should be a sign pointing you in the right direction; you want to head up to Forcella Ambrizola.
-It’s a pretty moderate incline for about an hour, but again, there are some beautiful views.
+It’s a pretty moderate incline for about an hour, but again, there are some beautiful views so you don’t feel too exhausted.
 The walk here had some of my favourite views of the entire hike – especially in October with the amazing colours of the changing leaves.

 Once you reach the top of the uphill, you’ve arrived at Forcella Ambrizola.
 Again, this is an incredible viewpoint (cannot stress that I loved this hike’s views enough).

 From there, you’ll go slightly down the hill before then ascending up.
-I know it looks VERY steep from the bottom, but it isn’t as bad as it looks, and, as expected, the views from the top of this section are spectacular.
+Fair warning – I know it looks VERY steep from the bottom, but it isn’t as bad as it looks, and, as expected, the views from the top of this section are spectacular.
+I know you’re probably sick of me saying ‘great views!’ about every section of this hike, but the Croda da Lago hike is my favourite hike in the Dolomiti for a reason!

 If you have weak knees or are afraid of going down steep sections of scree, I would turn around from the top and head back the way you came.
-The way down this way is pretty brutal, but we enjoyed it!
+The way down this way, where you finish the loop, is pretty brutal, but we enjoyed it!

 You’ll descend nearly 1000 meters right away.
 It’s incredibly rocky and the trail is easy to lose!
-It isn’t scary or dangerous, but you’ll need to be aware of where you step and you’ll have to keep your eyes open for the trail markers.
+It isn’t scary or dangerous (no cliffs to fall off of), but you’ll need to be aware of where you step and you’ll have to keep your eyes open for the trail markers.
 There were a few times we had to stop and look around, and then reroute back to where we could see the trail markers highlighting the right path.

-It took us a while to get down, as we’re slower going downhill than uphill, but once the steep section (all in eyesight!) is over, it’s a short hike back to the intersection where you previously chose to go clockwise around the trail, and then you have an easy downhill bit back to the trailhead.
+It took us a while to get down, as we’re slower going downhill than uphill, but once the steep section (all in eyesight from the top!) is over, it’s a short hike back to the intersection where you previously chose to go clockwise around the trail, and then you have an easy downhill bit back to the trailhead.

 Where to Stay